PatrickJS/PatrickJS-starter/README.md

 # Configuration
 Configuration files live in `config/` we are currently using webpack, karma, and protractor for different stages of your application

 All variables dependent on local environment (dev, test, production) should be defined in `.env.js` file.
 During instalation you should create this file as copy of `.env.example.js` file and edit that copy by change/add variables.
+If you not create `.env.js` file, at first running system create it for you from `.env.example.js`.

 After any edition of `.env.js` file you should restart webpack (and rebuild application).